 Huang lian is a Chinese medicinal herb.
 Berberine is a major active component in the root of this herb which has been used in China to treat what is now identified as type 2 diabetes for thousands of years.
 In 2008 it was found that the natural plant alkaloid berberine is just as effective and much safer than metformin, the patent medicine most commonly now prescribed to help re-regulate blood sugar in type 2 diabetes.

-It is also used for yellowed skin (jaundice), liver infections caused by a virus (acute viral hepatitis), fever, allergy and asthma.
+It is also used for allergies, asthma, cirrhosis, fever, jaundice and liver infections caused by a virus (acute viral hepatitis).
 Some people use it for digestion problems including indigestion, constipation and ongoing diarrhoea.
 Other uses include treatment of infection, scorpion stings, epilepsy, malaria and rheumatoid arthritis.

 It is used externally to treat toxic sores, vitiligo (a disorder that causes white patches on the skin). eczema, burns, painful red eyes, sore throat, ear infections, boils and carbuncles.

-An alcoholic maceration of this Amazonian plant's root is used for arthritis, rheumatism and diarrhoea.
+An alcoholic maceration of the Amazonian icoja plant's root is used to treat arthritis, diarrhoea and rheumatism.
 There is another species: Unonopsis spectabilis also commonly called “icoja” and its bark is used for arthritis, bronchitis, diarrhoea, lung disorders, malaria and rheumatism.

 Japanese knotweed is an excellent source of the potent antioxidant resveratrol.
 Resveratrol is a powerful antioxidant and has been shown to have positive cancer and weight loss benefits.
 Resveratrol helps reduce inflammation, prevents the oxidation of LDL"bad" cholesterol, and makes it more difficult for platelets to stick together and form the clots that can lead to a heart attack.
 It is a tremendous anti-aging agent and may protect nerve cells from damage and the build-up of plaque that can lead to Alzheimer's disease.